TimDev-r/User-Generated-Data-Analysis/README.md

-# Projects from the 'User-Generated Data Analysis' Class (JKU 2023)
+# Project from the 'User-Generated Data Analysis' Class (JKU 2023)

 Welcome to the repository for my assignments and projects from the 'User-Generated Data Analysis' class at JKU in 2023.
 In this course, I've explored various aspects of analyzing user-generated data and gained valuable insights into understanding trends and patterns in user-generated content.
 This repository showcases my efforts and learning throughout the semester.